GFNOrg/torchgfn/README.md

 - Flow Matching
 - Detailed Balance
 - Trajectory Balance
 - Sub-Trajectory Balance.
 By default, each sub-trajectory is weighted geometrically (within the trajectory) depending on its length.
 This corresponds to the strategy defined [here](https://www.semanticscholar.org/reader/f2c32fe3f7f3e2e9d36d833e32ec55fc93f900f5).
-Other strategies exist and are implemented [here](gfn/losses/sub_trajectory_balance.py)
+Other strategies exist and are implemented [here](gfn/losses/sub_trajectory_balance.py).

+## Solving for the flows using Dynamic Programming
+A simple script that propagates trajectories rewards through the DAG to define edge flows in a deterministic way (by visiting each edge once only) is provided [here](scripts/dynamic_programming.py).